NOAA-RDHPCS/noaa-rdhpcs.github.io/WRITING_GUIDE.md

 Use `example.com` and `example.org` as example domains.
 The `www` subdomain for each has been registered for use in documentation.

-#### Host Names
+#### Host names

-Example host names that refer to an RDHPCS host, shall include information that defines what type of host.
+Example host names that refer to an RDHPCS host shall include information that defines what type of host.
 For example, an RDHPCS bastion host name shall include the text *bastion*, like `bastion-host`.